 Language That May Offend in Broadcasting

-Warning: This research contains language that some readers may find offensive
+Warning: This research contains language some readers may find offensive

-From time to time, the BSA surveys the public to understand which words or expressions are considered most offensive in broadcasting and to what extent the level of acceptability is context-dependent.
-Our last survey was in 2013.
+This helps us understand which expressions are considered most offensive in broadcasting and to what extent the level of acceptability is context dependent.
+The BSA and broadcasters use this information to help ensure programmes and BSA decisions reflect current community attitudes.
+Our last survey was in 2018.